Why Is Work Life Balance Important

 Signals You’re Out of Balance (and What They Mean)

-Rather than presenting fictional cases, here are reliable indicators to watch in yourself—or in your team—each with its practical implication.
+Rather than presenting fictional cases, here are reliable indicators to watch in yourself — or in your team — each with its practical implication:

-Recognizing these signals early prevents small problems from becoming career-limiting crises.
+Recognising these signals early prevents small problems from becoming career-limiting crises.

 A Framework for Treatment: The Three Pillars of Sustainable Balance

 To restore and sustain balance I use a simple but powerful framework with clients.
-It’s designed to be practical, measurable, and flexible across life stages and international contexts.
+It’s designed to be practical, measurable and flexible across life-stages and international contexts.

 Pillar 1 — Boundaries: Define What’s Non-Negotiable